kelllyy101/habittracker-fullstack/README.md

 ![Alt text](/static/readme_images/Screenshot%20(773).png)

 #### Accessibility Testing
+For manual testing I completed the following:
+Keyboard Navigation:
+Navigate through your application using only the keyboard.
+Ensure that all interactive elements are reachable and operable without a mouse.
+Test the tab order to ensure a logical and intuitive flow.

+Screen Reader Testing:
+Use screen reader software (e.g., VoiceOver, JAWS, NVDA) to navigate through your application.
+Verify that all essential information is conveyed audibly.
+Ensure that ARIA roles and attributes are appropriately used to enhance the experience for screen reader users.

+Color Contrast:
+Check color combinations for sufficient contrast.
+There are online tools available to check color contrast ratios against Web Content Accessibility Guidelines (WCAG) standards.
+Ensure that text is readable when viewed in grayscale.

+Semantic HTML:
+Verify that HTML elements are semantically structured.
+Use appropriate tags (e.g., <nav>, <header>, <footer>) to enhance the document structure.
+Ensure headings (<h1>, <h2>, etc.) are used logically and in the correct order.

+Form Accessibility:
+Check that form elements have appropriate labels.
+Test form validation and error messages.
+Ensure they are announced by screen readers.

+Images and Alt Text:
+Verify that all images have descriptive alternative text (alt text).
+Test images by disabling them and ensuring content remains understandable.

+Focus Styles:
+Check that focus styles are visible and sufficient for all interactive elements.
+Ensure that focus is not trapped in a specific area and can be easily moved.

+Browser Zoom:
+Test your application at different zoom levels to ensure content remains usable and readable.

+Responsive Design:
+Check that your application is responsive and works well on various devices and screen sizes.
+Test with different browsers to ensure cross-browser compatibility.

+Testing with Real Users:
+Conduct usability testing with individuals providing valuable insights into the actual user experience.

 #### User Story Testing
 I manually tested the features by registering and logging in, then I set my own habits.
 I picked the days I wanted to do these habits and I edited habits that I wanted to change and I deleted habits that I did not want to keep.
 I then logged out.
 I returned to the login in page after a while and my username was there with the password saved so I was able to log back in and I could see the habits I had set and the days I want to do them.